 How Private, Branded Online Communities Differ From Social Media Groups

 You may have an online community set up through a Facebook group, LinkedIn group or other social media platform.
 While these communities can help engage with people and achieve your goals, they do have limitations and I’ll share a few key differences between them and a private, branded community:

 Increased control & security

 If you create an online community on a social media site or another open-source platform, it’s important to understand that your community is subject to any and all of the changes that the social media implements with little say or input on your end.

 Additionally, your ability to control the way that users’ data and information is used—as well as your own—is fairly limited.
-This has become an increasing concern for many organizations given the data hacks on social platforms, like the 2018 hack of Facebook data where nearly 50 million users’ personal information was exposed.
+This has become an increasing concern for many organizations given the data hacks on social platforms, like the 2021 Facebook data breach where 530 million users’ personal information was exposed.
 When you create a private, branded member community, privacy and security are a top priority and you’ll have increased control over how much information to collect from users and where it will be used.

 With a private, branded online community, you can have full access to engagement data from your community, which you can combine with Google Analytics and your organization’s internal data to have a full view of your members, volunteers and/or donors.
 You can use it to track progress towards your goals and understand how the specific contributions of your online community.
 If your community is hosted on a social media platform, you’ll have limited access to engagement data and be unable to pull reports or leverage metrics to see how your community helps meets your organization’s goals.

 A private, branded online community allows you to set up forums, discussions and groups that are tailored to specific topics or needs within your organization.
 You can gamify the experience with badges, leaderboards and contests to increase engagement and reward your most active contributors.
 You can also crowdsource user-generated content and host meetings and events with live chat and embedded videos.